cannibalismx/-nineslove/README.md

 I'm also a moody person and it's hard for me to control my emotions but I'd try to be calm as possible ^^

 I'm an artist!! l draw digitally and l love watching yt heh and uhh I'm so cool yea or wtv

+also l do NOT accept racist jokes in any type of way and same thing with sexual jokes or adult jokes in General if u do these dni.

 ok byebye mates